Select Page

 Inventory0

-For the most part, an inventory list is exactly what it sounds like: a list of a business’ inventory.
-That’s a rather broad statement, and for good reason.
-Keep in mind that the definition of “inventory” changes from business to business.
+For the most part, an inventory list, or inventory sheet, is exactly what it sounds like: a list of a business’s inventory.
+Of course, that is a rather broad statement, because the definition of “inventory” changes from businesss to business.
+However, the importance of effective inventory management remains constant between companies.

-5 types of inventory to consider when making an inventory list template: 1.
+5 types of inventory to consider: 1.
 Raw materials.

 2. Maintenance, repair & operations goods.